 I offer turn-key, Flat Fee Franchise Development Packages as low as $24,900 that includes everything you need to franchise your business and start selling franchises in the shortest amount of time.

 Your program, legal documents, and Operations Manual will be custom designed from the ground up specifically for a startup franchise business concept.
 You’ll get a program that is simple in design with documents that are easy to read and understand for you, your buyer, and franchisees.

 The FTC requires a Franchise Disclosure Document (FDD) for all franchisors offering franchises in the United States.
 It contains 23 Items that explain the franchise that you are offering in plain English.
 The FDD must include copies of everything your new franchisee will be signing such as the Franchise Agreement and other agreements.

 The Franchise Agreement is the legal contract between you and your franchisees.
 They are not required to be written in plain English or stick to a specific format like the FDD.
-But legalese is hard to decipher, so we write our Franchise Agreements in plain language, making it easy for both you and your buyers to read and understand quickly.
-Easy to read documents are a huge benefit to you when it comes to selling franchises.
+But legalese is hard to decipher, so you will get a Franchise Agreement in plain language, making it easy for both you and your buyers to read and understand quickly.
+Easy to read documents is a huge benefit to you when it comes to selling franchises.

 Custom Operations Manual

 The Federal Trade Commission (FTC) Franchise Rule requires that you have an Operations Manual.
 The Table of Contents and the number of pages in the manual are a required exhibit in the Franchise Disclosure Document (FDD).
-Working closely with you, we provide a custom Operations Manual that is professionally written, edited and ready to use.
+Working closely with you both at your location and offsite, we provide a complete, custom Operations Manual that is professionally written, edited, and ready to use.